konradjk/loftee/README.md

 Allele|Gene|Feature|Feature_type|Consequence|cDNA_position|CDS_position|Protein_position|Amino_acids|Codons|Existing_variation|DISTANCE|STRAND|LoF_flags|LoF_filter|LoF
 </pre>

+### Parsing the VEP/LoF VCF

+One approach that simplifies extracting data from the INFO column is to convert the text representation to a dictionary, where each annotation entry is a key-value pair.
+Since CSQ entries in the INFO field can contain multiple allele-transcript pairs, we will need to make a list of these dictionaries -- one dictionary per pair.

-In Python, this line can be read with:
+In Python, the header line line can be read with:

 <pre>
 vep_field_names = line.split('Format: ')[-1].strip('">').split('|')
 </pre>

-The INFO field can then be read with:
+To access the annotations, the VCF record can then be read with:
+<pre># Split VCF line
-<pre>fields = vcf_line.split('\t')
+fields = vcf_line.split('\t')

+# Split INFO field by semicolons (using lookahead regular expressions due to VEP introducing semi-colons into the INFO field in some scenarios)
+# This creates a dictionary with key-value pairs of info field.
 info_field = dict([(x.split('=', 1)) for x in re.split(';(?=\w)', fields[7]) if x.find('=') > -1])

+# For instance, info_field['AF'] would return the allele frequency of that variant.

+# Pull together the VEP field names from before with CSQ attribute from INFO field (which are pipe-delimited).
 annotations = [dict(zip(vep_field_names, x.split('|'))) for x in info_field['CSQ'].split(',')]
 </pre>

-(Note that this requires `import re` due to VEP introducing semi-colons into the INFO field in some scenarios)

 `annotations` is now a list of dictionaries like so: